-This provision relates to the council's share of an estimate of the potential value of refunds which will be due to ratepayers following a successful appeal against a rateable value on both the 2010 and 2017 valuation lists.
-It includes amounts which may be backdated to 1 April 2010.
-Under the business rate retention scheme applicable to 2023-24, the council has retained 49% of business rates income and the same proportion applies to balance sheet values at 31 March 2024.
+This provision relates to the council's share of an estimate of the potential value of refunds which will be due to ratepayers following a successful appeal against a rateable value the 2017 valuation lists.
+It includes amounts which may be backdated to 1 April 2017.
+Under the business rate retention scheme applicable to 2024-25, the council has retained 49% of business rates income and the same proportion applies to balance sheet values at 31 March 2025.